ssokolow/rust-cli-boilerplate/README.md

 ### If built via `cargo build --release`:

-1. All optimizations listed above for `cargo build`.
-2. LTO (Link-Time Optimization) will be enabled to allow dead-code elimination.
+1. LTO (Link-Time Optimization) will be enabled to allow dead-code elimination.
    (`lto = true`)
-3. The binary will be built with `opt-level = "z"` to further reduce file size.
+2. The binary will be built with `opt-level = "z"` to further reduce file size.
-4. If `panic="abort"` is uncommented in `Cargo.toml`, LTO will prune away the unwinding machinery to save even more space, but panics will not cause `Drop` implementations to be run and will be uncatchable.
+3. If `panic="abort"` is uncommented in `Cargo.toml`, LTO will prune away the unwinding machinery to save even more space, but panics will not cause `Drop` implementations to be run and will be uncatchable.